 Beef + Lamb New Zealand

 Lamb shanks are a beloved Kiwi classic, and it’s not hard to see why.
-Although the shank is one of the least tender parts of the lamb (meaning it has excellent flavour), when it’s slow cooked, it falls off the bone.
-I’ve put a Moroccan twist on this recipe – the lovely hum of all those delicious aromatic spices will warm you up on even the chilliest of evenings.
+Although the shank is one of the least tender parts of the lamb (meaning it has excellent flavour), when it’s slow-cooked, it falls off the bone.
+We’ve put a Moroccan twist on this recipe – the lovely hum of all those delicious aromatic spices will warm you up on even the chilliest of evenings.

 Rate this recipe

 5 garlic cloves

 1 Tbsp ground turmeric

 ½ cup tomato paste